 Chitta is also a legal government document.
 It is provided by the local taluk office and Village Administrative Officer (VAO).
 Chitta plays an important role in the transaction of all matters relating to plot or property.
 A government-created Chitta document contains many important details such as ownership, how much area and size.

-A Chitta main objective is to keep the government-related to various types of land.
-These different types of landfall mainly into two parts.
+A Chitta main objective is to keep the government related to various types of land.
+These different types of landfall are mainly into two parts.
 The first part of the land is Nanjai and the other part is Punjai.
 In fact, Chitta classifies the land.
 So let’s learn about these two types of land below.